AlexanderAdelAU/TMS99105-SBC/SmallC99/Readme.md

 ```
 bits 7-6   extra pointer levels (0-3)
-bits 5-2   size (1 or 2) — or, for a struct, its tag number (0-15)
+bits 5-2   size (1 or 2) — or, for a struct or row, its tag number (0-15)
-bit  1     struct
+bit  1     struct (or row)
-bit  0     unsigned
+bit  0     unsigned — or, with bit 1, a ROW of a multi-dimensional array
 ```

 The symbol table's IDENT field supplies the first level of indirection